 In May 2017, work began along the western side of the park (along Queens Drive) to regrade the edge of the park and armour it with rock.
 This work is now complete and will protect Dorrie Leslie Park from coastal erosion in the future.

 Changes are needed at Surfers Corner carpark due to the damage it has suffered repeatedly from high seas and storms.

-We are currently working with members of the community to determine the final design and make sure enough parking remains in the Surfers Corner area for people using the beach.
+We have been working with members of the community to determine the final design of the carpark area at Surfers Corner, and to make sure enough parking remains for people using the beach.

 Planting of the dunes

-This winter, we will continue planting the dunes with thousands of pingao and spinifex plants.
+In winter 2017, we planted the dunes with thousands of pingao and spinifex plants.
 We will also be planting native coastal shrubs along the edge of Dorrie Leslie Park, where the rock armouring has occurred, to create habitat and soften the effect of the work.